ivpiteriv/hugo-blog/content/post/week1/wallpaperoftheweek.md

 I've been using it on my home PC for over a year(!) now and I still love the colors and the composition.

 Hope you will enjoy it as much as I do!

+You can download the wallpaper in full resolution (2534x1901) by doing a `right-click/longpress & safe` or by using the original source I've linked below!

 ![IMG](https://images.unsplash.com/photo-1495584721172-1bddffac2f5f?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=2534&q=80)